 Almond milk has been used for years as a substitute for dairy milk.
 It is easy to buy ready made but home made tastes seriously better – so fresh, creamy and delicious.
 It’s also free from the stabilisers, sweeteners and emulsifiers found in most shop bought brands.
 It’s a great option for anyone with a [...]

 These chicken nuggets are so quick and easy to make as well as being highly nutritious and tasty.
 They’re great for kids tea as well as for adults.

 This bread is delicious for breakfast, snack or pudding.
 It is high in protein and low in sugar.
 It goes down really well as an after school snack!
-Ingredients 300g pecan nuts 1tsp baking soda 1tsp cinnamon 4 eggs 2 ripe medium bananas 2tbsp light olive oil 1tbsp honey Directions 1.
+Ingredients 300g pecan nuts 1tsp baking powder 1tsp cinnamon 4 eggs 2 ripe medium bananas 2tbsp light olive oil 1tbsp honey Directions 1.
 Set the oven to [...]

 Thank you Christine Bailey for this recipe!
 There are certain foods, textures and rituals I miss on a gluten free diet such as dunking bread into my soup.
 It is packed with protein with all those nuts and seeds, so perfectly balances a vegetable soup.
 It is so easy to make, really delicious and so [...]

 It’s so easy to make bone broth!
 Chicken, meat and fish stocks provide building blocks for the rapidly growing cells of the gut lining and have a soothing effect on any areas of inflammation in the gut.
 It tastes delicious and is so good for you!
 You can use bone broth as a drink or [...]

 Thank you to my lovely Sri Lankan friend Indra for this delicious authentic Sri Lankan recipe.
 This is a very quick curry, which is ideally eaten as soon as it is cooked so as not to overcook the fish.
 If you are using frozen fish, it will need longer.
 Alternatively, which is what I did, [...]